-The so-called Fast Fashion, the production of clothes that are “consumed” within a few weeks, before being thrown away or forgotten, is in fact the cause of untold environmental damage, besides being a source of exploitation for millions of workers in developing nations.
+So-called Fast Fashion, the production of clothes that are “consumed” within a few weeks, being thrown away or forgotten, is the cause of untold environmental damage, besides being a source of exploitation for millions of workers in developing nations.

 Did you know that the textile industry has a greater environmental footprint than aviation and shipping combined?
-The main culprit rests on the creation of garments with an extremely small production cycle (from two traditional years up to even 15 days, from conception to marketing.)
+The main culprit rests on the creation of garments with an extremely small production cycle (from 15 days up to two traditional years, from conception to marketing.)

 Another article you might like: The True Cost

 But, even if fast fashion seems cheap, it is not: someone, somewhere is paying the price.

 What is the problem with fast fashion?
 Fast fashion brings to the market clothes that capture a temporary fashion – and therefore the average life of these products is reduced to a few weeks

 - 3 items out of 5 end up in a landfill